shenwei356/brename/README.md

     b).
 If followed by numbers, characters, or underscore.
 That is ambiguous:
             -r '$1abc' actually refers to the variable '1abc', please use '${1}abc'.
             -r '$2_$1' actually refers to the variable '2_', please use '${2}_${1}'.
-  2. Want to replace with a charactor '$', a).
+  2. Want to replace with a character '$', a).
 If using '{kv}', you need use '$$$$' instead of a single '$':
             -r '{kv}' -k <(sed 's/\$/$$$$/' kv.txt)
     b).
 If not, use '$$'. e.g., adding '$' to all numbers: